- 06 Jan 2023

 - Top Action Bar

-The top action bar is available in all Designers and contains core actions used in the Designers.
+The top action bar is available in all Designers and contains core actions used by the Designers.
 Furthermore, keyboard shortcuts may be used to operate these actions quickly.

 The workspace is an area to drag and drop Steps to build a process visually.
 This area is blank by default but can be set to show gridlines using the View drop-down in the Top Action Bar.
 In addition, the workspace automatically includes the Start and End steps specific to the Flow Behavior chosen.